SerpentDrago/SerenTheme-SerenMod-Full/README.md

-## Theme for Seren & Auramod users
+## Theme for Seren & Auramod users that ONLY modifys the Next up and still watchign popups , the rest is seren 2.x Stock theme
                   SmartPlay PopUp
 ![nextup up popup](https://i.imgur.com/dsaUpuE.jpg)